wmorgan/dcos-docs/1.7/administration/installing/custom/configure-proxy.md

 ## Configure DC/OS Private Agent Node

-1. Create `/var/lib/dcos/` directory if it doesn't exist and add `http_proxy, `https_proxy` and `no_proxy` lines from above in the file `/var/lib/dcos/mesos-slave-common`.
+1. Create `/var/lib/dcos/` directory if it doesn't exist and add `http_proxy`, `https_proxy`, and `no_proxy` lines from above in the file `/var/lib/dcos/mesos-slave-common`.

-1. Restart the Mesos Agent service for the changes to take effect
+1. Restart the Mesos Agent service for the changes to take effect.

     ```
     sudo systemctl restart dcos-mesos-slave